projectyotta/Dyadic_Interaction_Analysis_for_Medical_Data_in_DC_VA_MD/README.md

 -	I also suggested to Professor Kaplan that we could visualize the interaction data better using Gephi and Tableau.
 I presented a sample output of the same and made full scale interactions for my own use.

 ## Notes
-Unfortunately , collaboration is not possible for this project.
+Unfortunately , collaboration is not possible for this project, because I do not own any of the data.
 I however would welcome your suggestions !
-Shoot me a mail at sdonthin@gmu.edu :)

 The output of this project has been published here : https://www.researchgate.net/publication/320527883_Dissecting_Team_Familiarity_The_Impact_of_Dyad_Familiarity_on_Turnover_Time_and_Length_of_Surgery